Thiebosh/Dream-little-dreamer/README.md

-#E_commerce website project
+# Dream-little-dreamer

-Web site project in PHP, SQL, HTML and CSS
+E-commerce site with stock management and storage of cart